Senior National MP Judith Collins has again faced questions over her leadership ambitions

-National's Judith Collins has again been forced to dismiss questions about her leadership ambitions, after overtaking her leader in another poll.
+National's Judith Collins has again been forced to dismiss questions about her leadership ambitions, after a poll put her neck-and-neck with her leader.

-Last night, a 1 NEWS/Colmar Brunton poll put Collins above Simon Bridges in the preferred Prime Minister rankings.
+Last night, a 1 NEWS/Colmar Brunton poll put Collins on level footing with Simon Bridges in the preferred Prime Minister rankings.

-Collins had 6 per cent support, compared to Bridges' 5 per cent.
+Both Collins and Bridges had 6 per cent support.

 This follows a Newshub/Reid Research poll which showed Collins had 6.2 per cent support – 1.2 per cent ahead of Bridges.